maple-labs/maple-docs/cash-management-pool/lending.md

 | Borrower Fees | 25bps for USDC Lenders, 75bps for USDT Lenders | Charged as a fixed spread between the Interest Rate on borrowingsand the benchmark 1-month U.S. Treasury bill rate. |

 **Who is eligible to lend into the Pool?**
-The Pool is permissioned and welcomes USDC and USDT Lenders who can verify non-US Person Accredited Investor or Entity status and pass AML checks.
+The Pool is permissioned and welcomes USDC and USDT Lenders who can verify Accredited Investor status and pass AML checks.

 Lenders can [begin onboarding here](https://form.typeform.com/to/u3n8Q8ga?#pool=CASHMNGTUSDC), it should take about 10-15 minutes to complete the forms.
 To pass AML checks, Lender wallet addresses will be scanned for risk factors using TRM Labs.